fidgetech/curriculum/docs/3_c-and-net/4_many-to-many-relationships/AQ-3-4-5-1-many-to-many-independent-project.md

 ## Independent Projects Overview
 ---

+Project prompts will be available on Epicenter once you let your instructor know that you have reached the end of a section.
 Before you begin your project, make sure to take a moment to review the [Independent Projects and Code Reviews](../../pre-work/getting-started-at-epicodus/1-0-0-09-independent-projects-and-code-reviews) lesson.

 ## Many-To-Many Relationships Project Objectives
 ---